-Above the entrance door is the electrical system control panel, with scrolling menu display and programmable control of all the vehicle's electrical services.
-It incorporates water tank level indicators and master switches for the water pump and 12V circuits.
+Above and to the right of the entrance door is the electrical control panel with scrolling menus and programmable control of all the vehicle's electrical services.
+It incorporates a fresh water level indicator and master switches for the water pump and 12 volt circuits.